 We had representatives from academia, research institutions, state and territory governments, the business sector, the tech sector, and the privacy sector come along and discuss topics related to public sector data sharing.

 We appreciate the time our stakeholders took to allow us to draw on their expertise and provide us with feedback.

 We heard broad support for the flexibility of the Data Sharing Principles across individual projects, as well as transparency on the considerations that guide decisions to share under the legislation.
 We had lengthy discussions with participants around defining data custodianship, privacy, appropriate models of consent, and how to continue building trust across the community.

 A number of interesting ideas were raised on topics such as protections for vulnerable members of the population and how the National Data Commissioner could address data literacy in the public service.

 Our work isn’t done, so we’re looking forward to hearing from you more during our next round of consultation.

 Our philosophy to listen, learn and improve informs the way we work

-The ONDC’s consultative and co-design approach underpins the development of whole-of-government regulation of data sharing and release
+The ONDC’s consultative and co-design approach underpins the development of whole-of-government regulation of data sharing

 We recognise that sharing and releasing data requires building a shared understanding of a complex data system.
 Through early and continuous engagement within and outside of government, the ONDC will be informed by a range of different perspectives in developing policies, regulation and guidance to share and release data.